 Alcohol

-The main difference between an all-inclusive resort and a cruise when it comes to what is included is that it is very fare to find cruises that include alcohol as standard.
-There are a few but these are the exceptions to the rule and most cruise lines which include alcohol as standard are quite expensive.
+The main difference between an all-inclusive resort and a cruise when it comes to what is included is that it is very rare to find cruises that include alcohol as standard.

-To learn more about which cruise lines include alcohol, including one of my favorite mainstream lines, check out this post: Which All-Inclusive Cruise Lines Include Alcohol?
-(Budget & Luxury)
+To learn more about which cruise lines include alcohol, including one of my favourite mainstream lines, check out this post:

 Drinks Packages

 Cruise lines do offer drinks packages where you can purchase a certain level of drinks for a certain price.
-The most common packages are soda packages, soft drinks packages, and alcoholic packages.

 Do All Inclusive Resorts or Cruises Include More?

-Many would argue that although all-inclusive resorts appear to include more there is more variety on cruise ships with multiple restaurants, buffets, and bars to choose from.
+Many would argue that although all-inclusive resorts appear to include more, there is more variety on cruise ships with multiple restaurants, buffets, and bars to choose from.

-In reality, what is included on both is generally speaking pretty similar and this shouldn’t be a deciding factor between the two.
-For people who love to drink there are alcohol packages available on cruise lines that effectively make your cruise all-inclusive.
+In reality, what is included in both is generally speaking pretty similar and this shouldn’t be a deciding factor between the two.

 Onboard Experience

-When it comes to the experience of being in an all-inclusive resort or on a cruise ship there are quite a few differences.
 There is, of course, a large amount of variety within cruise lines and resorts but in this comparison, we look at mainstream mid-level cruises and resorts.

 Entertainment